ABOUT THE MUSEUM

 In 1996, as the U.S. realigned its military bases and March became an Air Reserve Base, responsibility for ownership, management and operation of the museum was turned over to the March Field Museum Foundation.
 In the years since, the museum has added buildings, collections, and staff members, and worked hard to appeal to a diverse audience of families, veterans, and military/aviation enthusiasts.

 The March Field Air Museum today displays one of the largest collections of military aircraft on the West Coast.
-Staffed by some 160 volunteers and 9 full-time employees, the museum strives to be a positive participant in its community.
+Staffed by some 100 volunteers and 12 full and part time employees, the museum strives to be a positive participant in its community.
 Accredited by the American Alliance of Museums, the March Field Air Museum is proud to be ranked as the #1 Attraction in Riverside by TripAdvisor.

 To learn more, please choose a topic from the menu at left.